Linear cross-entropy certification of quantum computational advantage in Gaussian Boson Sampling: Compilation of results for the computation of the integral form of the LXE

 Notice that $\bm{W}\bm{X}=\bm{X}\bm{W}$.
 Moreover $\|\bm{W}^2\|_2=1$ since $\bm{W}$ is unitary.
 We therefore have

 According to Eq.~\eqref{eq:gbs_model_general_structure}, we can recast $\bm{X}\bm{A}$ as

-Notice that $\bm{F}$ is also unitary.
+where $\bm{F}$ is also unitary.
 This allows us to see that $\|\bm{X}\bm{A}\|_2=\|\bm{G}\|_2$.
 Since $\bm{G}$ is real and symmetric, its singular values are the absolute values of its eigenvalues.
 These, in turn, can be proven to be